 These factors also drive a continuing focus on the maintenance of durable relationships with stakeholders, built on the Group's reputation with customers and suppliers.
-Details of the Code that sets out the basis on which the Group deals with customers and other stakeholders, and other methods of stakeholder engagement designed to maintain the Group's reputation for high standards of business conduct, are set out above.
+Details of the Code of Practice that sets out the basis on which the Group deals with customers and other stakeholders, and other methods of stakeholder engagement designed to maintain the Group's reputation for high standards of business conduct, is in the corporate governance statement within the Annual report and financial statements of Eversholt UK Rails Limited (a parent company of the Eversholt UK Rails Group) for the year ended 31 December 2024.

-During 2023, the Board has made decisions in relation to the evaluation of potential investments, dividends payable to shareholders and capital amounts to be retained in the Group for investment purposes.
+During 2024, management has made decisions in relation to the evaluation of potential investments, dividends payable to shareholders and capital amounts to be retained in the Group for investment purposes